NEET/JEE Coaching Scholarship

 Total number of batteries: n= 8

-Number of dead batteries are = 3
+The number of dead batteries is = 3

 Therefore, Probability of dead batteries is